 The series “Childhood in front of the TV” was born in the spring of 2018, during the preparation for the annual exhibition at the Street Art Museum in St. Petersburg.
-Later, works from this series were transferred to school tables and presented at the exhibition “Not needed there.
-Not needed here” in MMOMA at the end of 2018.
-And at the beginning of 2019, a mix of popular foreign cartoons and equally popular domestic films turned into street works in Yekaterinburg, Moscow, St. Petersburg and Nizhny Novgorod.
+Later, works from this series were transferred to school tables and presented at the “Not needed there.
+Not needed here” exhibition in MMOMA at the end of 2018.
+And at the beginning of 2019, a mix of famous foreign cartoons and equally popular domestic films turned into street works in Yekaterinburg, Moscow, St. Petersburg, and Nizhny Novgorod.

 We from the first class together.
 Brigada.
 March 19, Ekaterinburg.
 Photo by Alexander Yang

 Avenger in the black.
 Brat.
 May 2019, Saint-Peterburg.
 Photo by Vladimir Abikh.

 Boy, bring us some vodka.
 Brat 2.
 May 2019, Moscow.

 Whats up gangstas?
 Jmurki.
 June 2019, Nizhny Novgorod.
 Photo by Alexander Four.

 I should whip you!
 Jmurki.
 June 2019, Nizhny Novgorod.
 Photo by Alexander Four.

 Mad arms.
 Poka vse doma TV program.
 Jule 2019, Ekaterinburg.